klandestino/cursorial/readme.md

 `get_the_cursorial_image()` (witch will return the image tag instead of printing it).

-If you've set a loop to support childs posts, then you'll need to know what posts are childs or not.
+If you've set a loop to support child posts, then you'll need to know what posts are childs or not.
 With `the_cursorial_depth()` and `get_the_cursorial_depth()` you'll get an integer for what depth the current post has.
 0 for parents and 1 for childs.
 An important thing to